postops/postops.github.io/_posts/2016-06-25-controlling-your-neato-botvac-with-ifttt.markdown

 This was sufficient enough for working locally, but I opted to deploy to AWS.

 ### Taking a look at my deployment
-I opted to use Packer and Terraform to deploy my API to AWS.
-I will review each component in a bit more detail, but here's a quick overview of how that project is laid out:
+I decided to use Packer and Terraform to deploy my API to AWS.
+I will review each component in a bit more detail, but here's a quick overview of how the project is laid out:

 {% highlight plaintext %}
 ├── packer